Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Acknowledgement

 \section{Acknowledgement}

-So-Yoon Cho is supported by the National Research Foundation of Korea (NRF), South Korea grant funded by the Korea government (MSIT) (RS-2025-02216235).
+We thank anonymous reviewers for their valuable comments and suggestions.
+So-Yoon Cho is supported by Hankuk University of Foreign Studies Research Fund (of 2026).
 Kayoung Ban is supported by the KIAS Individual Grant.
 No. PG097601.
 Hyun-Gyoon Kim is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2025-00513038), and by Institute of Information \& communications Technology Planning \& Evaluation (IITP) under the Artificial Intelligence Convergence Innovation Human Resources Development (IITP-2025-RS-2023-00255968) grant funded by the Korea government (MSIT).